AckerlyXu/heima/articles/service-fabric/service-fabric-cluster-creation-via-arm.md

 ![SFX select certificate dialog][sfx-select-certificate-dialog]

 #### Reason
-The user isn’t assigned a role in the Azure AD cluster application.
+The user isn't assigned a role in the Azure AD cluster application.
 Thus, Azure AD authentication fails on Service Fabric cluster.
 Service Fabric Explorer falls back to certificate authentication.

 #### Solution
 Follow the instructions for setting up Azure AD, and assign user roles.
-Also, we recommend that you turn on “User assignment required to access app,” as `SetupApplications.ps1` does.
+Also, we recommend that you turn on "User assignment required to access app," as `SetupApplications.ps1` does.

 ### Connection with PowerShell fails with an error: "The specified credentials are invalid"
 #### Problem
-When you use PowerShell to connect to the cluster by using “AzureActiveDirectory” security mode, after you sign in successfully to Azure AD, the connection fails with an error: "The specified credentials are invalid."
+When you use PowerShell to connect to the cluster by using "AzureActiveDirectory" security mode, after you sign in successfully to Azure AD, the connection fails with an error: "The specified credentials are invalid."

 #### Solution
 This solution is the same as the preceding one.